joshualande/joshualande.github.io/_drafts/2014-03-26-read-write-json-apache-pig.md

 {"food":"Grilled Cheese", "person":"Alex", "amount":5}
 ```

-We could load it by specifying a more complicated schema:
+We can then load the file using `JsonLoader` as:

 ```
 second_table = LOAD 'second_table.json'
     USING JsonLoader('food:chararray, person:chararray, amount:int');
 ```

+Here, `'food:chararray, person:chararray, amount:int'` is the Pig
+schema for the data.

-This creates the table:
+This creates the expected table:

 |           food | person | amount |
 | -------------- | ------ | ------ |